kenspirit/enjoi/README.md

 - `refineType(type, format)` - an (optional) function to call to apply to type based on the type and format of the JSON schema.
 - `refineSchema(joiSchema, jsonSchema)` - an (optional) function to call to apply to adjust Joi schema base on the original JSON schema.
 Primary use case is handling `nullable` flag in OpenAPI 3.0
 - `allowNull` - Default as `false`.
 When `true` and the field has no `enum` setting, `null` value will be allowed.
+- `customizedNullValues` - Default as `[null]`.
+When provided, the value in the array will be treated valid null value when schema is 'null' type or other allowing null case.
 - `forbidArrayNull` - Default as `true`.
 When `false` and `allowNull` is true, `null` value will be allowed for array type field.
 - `strictRequired` - Default as `false`.
 When `true`, `null` (and empty string additionally for string type) will NOT be allowed for those `required` field in object.
 - `strictEnum` - Default as `true`.
 When `false`, and `allowNull` is `true`, `null` (and empty string additionally for string type) will be added to `enum` list.